I used to be an adventurer like you, then I took an arrow to the knee.

 Provinces and People

 Each province of Tamriel has their own landscape, culture and architecture.
-While no region is exclusively inhabited by one people there always is one predominant species.
+While no region is exclusively inhabited by one people there is always one predominant species.
 Each Elder Scrolls game focuses on a different region of Tamriel.
-Generally the people inhabiting Tamriel can be divided into men, elves and those belonging to none of the two.
+Generally the people inhabiting Tamriel can be divided into men, elves and those who are neither.

 East of Skyrim and Cyrodiil lies Morrowind, which in theory is also part of the Empire, but is de-facto controlled by local groups.
 It is a strange land mostly inhabited by Dark Elves.
 South of Morrowind lies Black Marsh, a densely vegetated swamp populated by the reptilian Argonians.
 As it was impossible to conquer this area permanently it is an independent province.
 West of Black March and south of Cyrodiil lies Elsweyr, a land of both jungles and deserts which is home to the feline Kajiit.
 In other provinces they usually appear as shady merchants.